mikemyan/K-Lane-LiDAR/readme.md

 * CUDA 11.2

 ## Preparing the Dataset
-You can get a dataset in two different ways.
-One is about how to use our server, and the other is about how to use Google Drive.
+You can get a dataset using the Google Drive Urls below:

-* Via our server

-1. To download the dataset, log in to <a href="https://kaistavelab.direct.quickconnect.to:54568/"> our server </a> with the following credentials:
-      ID       : klaneds
-      Password : Klane2022
-2. Go to the "File Station" folder, and download the dataset by right-click --> download.
-   Note for Ubuntu user, there might be some error when unzipping the files.
-Please check the "readme_to_unzip_file_in_linux_system.txt".
+1. <a href="https://drive.google.com/drive/folders/1NE9DT8wZSbkL95Z9bQWm22EjGRb9SsYM?usp=sharing" title="K-Lane Dataset">link for download seq_01 to 04</a>
+2. <a href="https://drive.google.com/drive/folders/1YBz5iaDLAcTH5IOjpaMrLt2iFu2m_Ui_?usp=sharing" title="K-Lane Dataset">link for download seq_05 to 12</a>
+3. <a href="https://drive.google.com/drive/folders/1dUIYuOhnKwM1Uf5Q-nC0X0piCZFL8zCQ?usp=sharing" title="K-Lane Dataset">link for download seq_13 to 14</a>
+4. <a href="https://drive.google.com/drive/folders/12aLITzR_tE8eVi-Q4OWoomX9VR3Olea7?usp=sharing" title="K-Lane Dataset">link for download seq_15, test, and description</a>

-3. After all files are downloaded, please arrange the workspace directory with the following structure:
+After all files are downloaded, please arrange the workspace directory with the following structure:
 ```
 KLaneFrameworks
 ├── annot_tool